uniquebee/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-in this repository,we will be writing python scripts on conditionals & loops
+In this repository,we will be writing python scripts on conditionals & loops